solana-foundation/developer-content/docs/advanced/actions.md

   [`Content-Type` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type)
   of `application/json`.

-- The wallet should not cache the response except as instructed by [HTTP caching](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching#controlling_caching) response headers.
+- The client should not cache the response except as instructed by [HTTP caching](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching#controlling_caching) response headers.
-- The wallet should display the `title` and render the `icon` image to user.
+- The client should display the `title` and render the `icon` image to user.

 #### GET Response Body